 Optimizing performance in your iBooks Author books

-You can use iBooks Author to create media-rich books compatible with iBooks on iPad.
+You can use iBooks Author to create media-rich books compatible with iBooks on iPad or Mac.
 Large books can take a long time to preview, export, or publish.
 Use these tips to optimize performance in your books.

 - Use JPG for opaque raster images and PNG for transparent raster images whenever possible.